CALCampus - Science Courses Online. High School and College.

 3 semester credits

 This college course addresses bacterial diseases of humans; physical and chemical means to control microorganisms; and microbiology's relevance to key public health issues, among other topics.
 The course introduces the student to microorganisms and their role in disease, health, foods, and the environment.
 Students develop an understanding of the infectious process, disease symptoms, treatment, and preventative measures for a broad spectrum of illnesses caused by bacteria, viruses, fungi, and protozoa.
 In addition, examples in which microorganisms benefit man in industry and in nature are discussed.
-Students should have completed an introductory college biology course prior to enrollment, or be taking one concurrently, with instructor approval.
-3 semester credits.
+Prerequisite: Students should have completed an introductory college biology course prior to enrollment.
+(Students in need of a 1-credit lab should see SH323.)

 Required textbook: Available through the CALCampus Bookstore.